 Airline and aircraft type information is encoded in 3 or 4 characters.
 For the FAA Aircraft Registry, and the list of airline, aircraft type, and airport origin/destination abbreviations, click here.

 Noise Complaint Information

-WebTrak is now the site you will use for filing online noise complaints.
+WebTrak is the site you can use to file online noise complaints.
 Click on the “Complaint” tab located in the upper left corner of WebTrak, then click the “Complaint Form” button.
 You do not have to identify a flight to register a complaint.
 The Complaint tab will allow you to research the flight track data to find an aircraft operation that may have caused the disturbance you wish to report.
 If you do find it, WebTrak allows you to submit a complaint for that specific operation and fills in the information automatically.
 To request a written response from ONT you must provide your name, address, city, state and zip code.

 Noise Readings on WebTrak

 Noise readings shown on WebTrak at the numerous noise monitors in the vicinity of ONT are real time noise levels represented by the A-weighted sound pressure level reading.
 A-weighted decibels, abbreviated dBA, are an expression of the relative loudness of sounds in air as perceived by the human ear.
 These noise levels represent the actual real time sound level at that location at that moment in time, and may be the result of an aircraft flying over or near the noise monitor.
 These noise levels may also be attributed to community-based noise, such as vehicle traffic, lawnmowers, etc. or just the ambient noise at that location.
 When using the Replay Mode in WebTrak, the noise events that correlate to an aircraft operation are shown with a square icon.